-Burkholderia pseudomallei causes a life-threatening disease known as meliodiosis (also called Whitmore’s disease).
+Burkholderia pseudomallei causes a life-threatening meliodiosis (also called Whitmore’s disease).
 It is glanders (caused by B. mallei) like disease in animals and humans.

-It affects both humans or animals (rats, rabbits, and guinea pigs).
-Meliodiosis is also called ‘Vietnamese time-bomb disease’ because of its long latent period (it can reactive many years after the primary infection).
-This organism can be used as a potential agent of biological warfare so CDC has grouped B. pseudomallei and B. mallei as category B bio-threat agents.
+It affects humans and animals (rats, rabbits, and guinea pigs).
+Melioidosis is also called ‘Vietnamese time-bomb disease’ because of its long latent period (it can reactivate many years after the primary infection).
+This organism can be used as a potential biological warfare agent, so CDC has grouped B. pseudomallei and B. mallei as category B bio-threat agents.

 - Aerobic, nonfermentative (they do not use carbohydrates as a source of energy or degrade them through metabolic pathways other than fermentation) gram-negative bacilli.

-- Gram-negative bacilli that typically exhibit a bipolar or safety pin appearance.
+- It is Gram-negative bacilli that typically exhibit a bipolar or safety pin appearance.